xsipewe/otp/HOWTO/DTRACE.md

     async I/O worker tag={3,83} | RENAME (12) | efile_drv-int_return
     efile_drv return tag={3,83} user tag  | RENAME (12) | errno 2

-... where the following key can help decipher the output:
+The following key can help decipher the output:

 * `{3,83}` is the Erlang scheduler thread number (3) and operation counter number (83) assigned to this I/O operation.
 Together, these two numbers form a unique ID for the I/O operation.
 * `12` is the command number for the rename operation.
 See the definition for `FILE_RENAME` in the source code file `efile_drv.c` or the `BEGIN` section of the D script `lib/runtime_tools/examples/efile_drv.d`.
 * `old-name` and `new-name` are the two string arguments for the